 Employer contributions can be a match of the amount the employee contributes, up to 3% of the employee’s salary.
 An employer may choose to lower the matching limit to below 3%.
 However, an employer cannot lower the threshold below 1%, and she cannot keep the lowered limit in place for more than two out of five years.
 Your employer must give you reasonable notice ahead of the 60-day election period if she intends to change a match amount.

 Another option is for the employer to make non-elective contributions of 2% of the employee’s salary.
 This means that the employer is required to contribute regardless of what the employee does.
-The IRS takes into account an employee’s salary of up to $280,000, meaning there is effectively an employer contribution limit of $5,600 with this option.
+The IRS takes into account an employee’s salary of up to $285,000 (up from $280,000 in 2019), meaning there is effectively an employer contribution limit of $5,600 with this option.

 Why Are There IRA Contribution Limits?